- American Physical Society Sites

 Precision instruments create a timely opportunity to search for new physics beyond the Standard Model by measuring small signals in cost-effective experiments that are often well suited to university-scale laboratories.
 Novel instruments and methods that use quantum mechanics to achieve new measurement capabilities—so called quantum technologies—have exploded over the past two decades and lie at the core of this emerging opportunity.
 The range of instrumentation is broad, spanning current and emerging techniques from, for example, atomic and optical physics to quantum information science; with specific instruments that include atomic clocks and interferometers, high-Q quantum-limited resonators, and ultra-sensitive electromagnetic field detectors, to name a few.

-Grants are open to both theorists and experimentalists, and ideas for experiments should focus on platforms well suited to a single Principal Investigator (PI) or small team of PIs rather than to a large facility (e.g. collider) or instrument (e.g. telescope).
+Grants were open to both theorists and experimentalists, and ideas for experiments focused on platforms well suited to a single Principal Investigator (PI) or small team of PIs rather than to a large facility (e.g. collider) or instrument (e.g. telescope).
 While this focus implies that the cost of experimentation is modest relative to large-facility projects, it does not imply anything about the physical scale of experimentation; a worldwide network of low-cost detectors would, for instance, fit within the scope of these awards.
-The grants are also open to researchers who—with a goal of advancing fundamental physics—want to improve their baseline understanding of, or advance the frontiers of, either novel precision technologies or of issues in the physics of fundamental particles and interactions.
+The grants were also open to researchers who—with a goal of advancing fundamental physics—want to improve their baseline understanding of, or advance the frontiers of, either novel precision technologies or of issues in the physics of fundamental particles and interactions.

-The intent of these grants is not to support long-term construction and operation of detectors or long-term theory studies.
-However, proposed projects could include: development of small-scale beyond-standard model (BSM) physics detectors, conceptual design and proof-of-principle studies for BSM detectors, development of novel dark-matter detection using new technologies, development of tests of symmetry-violating observables such as time-reversal invariance, development of laboratory tests of general relativity and new long-range forces, phenomenology leading to new experimental observables, and efforts to find new experimental signals of BSM physics.
+The intent of these grants was not to support long-term construction and operation of detectors or long-term theory studies.
+However, proposed projects could have included: development of small-scale beyond-standard model (BSM) physics detectors, conceptual design and proof-of-principle studies for BSM detectors, development of novel dark-matter detection using new technologies, development of tests of symmetry-violating observables such as time-reversal invariance, development of laboratory tests of general relativity and new long-range forces, phenomenology leading to new experimental observables, and efforts to find new experimental signals of BSM physics.